What Is Boudoir Photography?

 Step 4 – Create a Shoot List Prior to the Photo Session

-Step 5 – Create a Detailed List of Clothing/Props to Include for the Shoot
+Step 5 – Create a Detailed List of Clothing/Props to Include for the Boudoir Shoot

 Most women have never posed half-dressed or without clothes in front of the camera.
-The common misconception about a boudoir photo shoot is that it has to be nude or close to soft-core porn.
-This isn’t true at all.
 Boudoir photographs can range from sensual and sweet to out-and-out provocative.
 It all depends on your client’s preferences.

-Boudoir isn’t definitely about revealing everything.
+Boudoir photography isn’t definitely about revealing everything.
 This is what makes a lot of women apprehensive about posing for boudoir photos.
-With this in mind, here are some boudoir photography clothing ideas: oversized sweater, large coat, nightgown, corset, sexy tight dress, leather jacket, push-up bra, and lacy bra and high-waist shorts.
+With this in mind, here are some boudoir photography ideas related to clothes: oversized sweater, large coat, nightgown, corset, sexy tight dress, leather jacket, push-up bra, and lacy bra and high-waist shorts.
 The clothing your client chooses will depend on the level of exposure she is comfortable with.

 The other important point to consider is body shape.
 It’s a plain myth to think that women need to have hourglass figures for boudoir photography.
 That’s far from true.
 Women of all body shapes—apple-shaped, pear-shaped, rectangular, inverted triangle, and plus size—can have great boudoir photos taken.
 So have your client bring outfits/clothing that goes well with her body shape.